111nation/TinyEngine/Docs/README.md

 #### WHILE statements

-While statements require an opening `WHILE`, a condition, proceeding `DO` and closing `END` to signal to the interpreter the end of the current if statement.
+While statements require an opening `WHILE`, a condition, a proceeding `DO`, and a closing `END` to signal to TinyEngine the end of the current while statement.

 To loop 10 times: